thechelle13/thechelle13/README.md

 - 📧 You can also reach me via email at [tym4me13@gmail.com]

 ## See My Live Deployed Sites
-- [Portfolio Site](https://thechelle13.github.io/) - A showcase of my projects and skills.
+- [Portfolio Site](https://thechelle13.github.io/) - A practice in deployment utilizing Github Pages with JS, HTML and CSS only.
 - [Personal Website](https://www.michelletotherow.com) - A personal site created using a visual website builder.
 - [TechPower](https://tech-client-er3ag.ondigitalocean.app/) - My NSS final capstone project deployed on Digital Ocean.
 This full stack app was built using Vite, Python, Django, and Tailwind techs.